 The Bahamas is justifiably famous for shark diving.
 Forget the fleeting glimpse of sharks that you might have seen out in the blue in other destinations.
 In the Bahamas, shark encounters are typically up close and personal.
 Caribbean reef sharks, lemon sharks, nurse sharks, bull sharks, great hammerheads, tiger sharks and even oceanic white-tips can all be found in the Bahamas.
-Besides sharks, you may also find several species of dolphins and whales as well as the Nassau grouper, considered the national fish of the Bahamas.
+Besides sharks, you may also find several species of dolphin and whale as well as the Nassau grouper, considered the national fish of the Bahamas.

 Twin Centre Options